Society of United Irishmen: The South

 The Wexford Rebellion broke not in the securely Catholic south of the county, where there had been greater political organisation, but in the sectarian-divided north and centre which had seen previous agrarian disturbances.
 The absence of an at least belated United organisation is disputed (from early 1797, William Putnam McCabe and James Hope were among the agents of the new cell structure traversing the area), but it is generally agreed, with the earliest historian of Wexford rising, Edward Hay, that the trigger was the arrival on 26 May 1798 of the notorious North Cork Militia.

 The rebels swept south through Wexford Town meeting their first reversal at New Ross on 30 May.
 There followed the massacre of loyalist prisoners at Scullabogue and, after a Committee of Public Safety was swept aside, at Wexford Bridge.
 A "striking resemblance" has been proposed to the 1792 September massacre in Paris", and it is noted that there were a small number of Catholics among the loyalists killed, and of Protestants among the rebels present.
 But for loyalists the sectarian nature of the outrages was unquestioned and was used to great effect in the north to secure defections from the republican cause.
-Much was made of the report that in their initial victory over the North Cork Militia at Oulart Hill the rebels had been commanded by a Catholic priest, Father John Murphy.
+Much was made of the report that in their initial victory over the North Cork Militia at Oulart Hill the rebels had been commanded by a renegade Catholic priest, Father John Murphy.

 After a bombardment and rout of upwards of 20,000 rebels upon Vinegar Hill on 21 June remnants of the "Republic of Wexford" marched north through the Midlands – the counties thought best organised by the Executive – but few joined them.
 Those in the region who had turned out on 23 May had already been dispersed.
 On 20 July, re-joining insurgents in Kildare, the few hundred remaining Wexford men surrendered.
 All but their leaders benefited from an amnesty intended by the new Lord Lieutenant, Charles Cornwallis to flush out remaining resistance.
 The law was pushed through the Irish Parliament by the Chancellor, Lord Clare.
 A staunch defender of the Ascendancy, Clare was determined to separate Catholics from the greater enemy, "Godless Jacobinism."

 Contending with marauding bands of rebel survivors (the Babes in the Wood and the Corcoran gang), Wexford did not see martial law lifted until 1806.
 In continued expectation of the French, and kept informed by Jemmy Hope of Robert Emmet's plans for a renewed uprising, Michael Dwyer sustained a guerrilla resistance in the Wicklow Mountains until the end of 1803.